am20585/recipe-step-predictor/README.md

 - `total_fat_PDV, sugar_PDV, sodium_PDV, protein_PDV, saturated_fat_PDV, carbohydrates_PDV`: Nutritional information as percentage of daily values (engineered features).

 - `average_rating`: Average user rating of the recipe.

+- `ingredients`: List of all ingredients in the recipe

+- `n_ingredients`: Number of ingredients in the recipe

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning